AjayKadoula/Open_Source_Education_Platform_/README.md

 All copy rights  reserved for unotes.in.
-Please first include the db file in your server which provided with this folder name users@002ddatabase. copy this folder in your database folder. also include the img folder and images and profile_pic folder in with thes file. thankyou any query you will connect with me ajay.kadoula@gmail.com
+Please first include the db file in your server which provided with this repository name users@002ddatabase. copy this folder in your database folder. also include the img folder and images and profile_pic folder in with thes file. thankyou any query you will connect with me ajay.kadoula@gmail.com